developer-portal/content/start/sw/web-app/rails.md

 # Installing Rails

-Rails depends on a Javascript runtime, install nodejs.
+Rails depends on a Javascript runtime.
+Follow [this guide](https://github.com/nodenv/nodenv?tab=readme-ov-file#basic-github-checkout) to install `nodejs` using `nodenv`.

+If you would rather have Fedora packaged `nodejs` and will not need multiple versions of `nodejs` (like for different projects) you can install it with `dnf`:

 ```console
 $ sudo dnf install nodejs